mitre/secure-coding-case-studies/c/msccs-heartbleed.md

 ### Weakness:

 The fundamental weakness in this case study is [**CWE-126: Buffer Over-read**](https://cwe.mitre.org/data/definitions/126.html).
-This occurs when software reads data outside the intended memory buffer (typically beyond its end) because it trusted attacker-supplied data to determine the end, instead of trustworthy data.
+This occurs when software reads data outside the intended memory buffer (typically beyond its end) because it trusted attacker-supplied data in a way that permitted referencing memory locations after the targeted buffer.

+The typical cause of this problem is that the attacker provides data that indicates, to the receiving system, that it should read memory beyond the end of the memory buffer.
+For example, it may provide a "message length" that does not accurately reflect the actual length, but instead requests a much larger length to be read (this was the cause of the Heartbleed vulnerability).

+By reading out-of-bounds memory, an attacker might be able to directly obtain unauthorized secret values, such as cryptographic secrets, session keys, or passwords.
+An attacker might also be able to acquire memory addresses which can in some cases bypass protection mechanisms such as ASLR.

 This vulnerability was reached because of two other weaknesses:

 * [**CWE-20: Improper Input Validation**](https://cwe.mitre.org/data/definitions/20.html), where the software fails to validate input data.
+In this case, a length value provided by an attacker was not validated to be within its valid range.
 * [**CWE-130: Improper Handling of Length Parameter Inconsistency**](https://cwe.mitre.org/data/definitions/130.html), where the software fails to resolve inconsistency between length information provided.
+In this case, there were multiple length values in the input; their values were inconsistent with each other yet this inconsistency was not properly handled.

 ### Vulnerability:

 The Heartbleed vulnerability ([CVE-2014-0160](https://www.cve.org/CVERecord?id=CVE-2014-0160)) of OpenSSL involved incorrect handling of a "heartbeat" request.
 OpenSSL implements the TLS protocol for security.
-An optional feature of the protocol is a "hearbeat" request, where the requester provides can provide a string and its length, and the system is to respond with the same string and the length.
+An optional feature of the protocol is a "heartbeat" request, where the requester provides can provide a string and its length, and the system is to respond with the same string of that length.
 Unfortunately, an attacker could provide a string and claim an excessively-long length of the string being provided.
-When the vulnerable versions of OpenSSL received a heartbeat request from the network, it failed to verify that the requested length of the payload matched the length of the data provided (CWE-126) as was required by the specification.
+When a vulnerable version of OpenSSL received a heartbeat request from the network, it failed to verify that the requested length of the payload matched the length of the data provided (CWE-126) as was required by the specification.
 As a result, it would reply with additional data beyond the intended memory buffer.
-Since OpenSSF is a cryptographic library, this other data often had secrets such as private keys, session ids, passwords, and so on.
+Since OpenSSL is a cryptographic library, this other data often had secrets such as private keys, session ids, and passwords.

 It was possible to reach this vulnerability because: